kakwa/ansible-hypervisor/roles/lvm/README.md

 ⚠️ **LVM operations are disabled by default** for safety.
 You must explicitly set `lvm_enable: true` to run this role.

 ⚠️ This role will **wipe existing data** on the specified devices when `lvm_wipe_signatures` is set to `yes`.
 Make sure you have backups before running this role.

+⚠️ **Force recreation (`lvm_force_recreate: true`) will destroy all existing data!** This option will:
+- Unmount all filesystems
+- Remove all logical volumes and volume groups
+- Stop all RAID arrays
+- Thoroughly wipe all signatures and superblocks
+Use this option only when you intentionally want to completely rebuild the storage from scratch.

 ## Dependencies